dxgldotorg/dxgl/ReadMe.txt

 * 8-bit color emulated with GLSL shader

 What partially works:
-* 3D graphics are only partially supported, and only advertised in Debug builds.
+* 3D graphics are only partially supported.

 What doesn't work:
 * Many functions are stubbed out and return an error